 To quote Chris Rock, “he talks to the fishes.”
 How the hell did Aquaman make the cut?

-Let’s take a look at Aquaman’s humble beginnings and serendipitous survival, as well as his less-than-significant profile nowadays, shall we?
+Let’s take a look at Aquaman’s humble beginnings and serendipitous survival, as well as his less-than-significant profile in recent years, and finally, his surprising current status as highest-grossing box-office DC superhero ever, shall we?
 Starting things off, as we are wont to do around these parts, in the 1940s: the Golden Age of Comics.